 All our workshops are designed to ensure that you can focus on photography while we take care of everything else.
-Airport transfers, ideally located and comfortable accommodation as well as all your meals are all part of the package, and of course the tour is structured to maximize your opportunities to get great images whilst improving your skills as a photographer.
+Small groups, airport transfers, ideally located and comfortable accommodation as well as all your meals are all part of the package, and of course the tour is structured to maximize your opportunities to get great images whilst improving your skills as a photographer.
 Andrea Livieri is local to the area and has been photographing and leading workshops in the Dolomites for years, while Andy Mumford has visited the area multiple times and knows the locations extremely well.
 We use all that experience and knowledge to get you to some of the Dolomite's most beautiful locations in the best light, and in the field we’re on hand to provide as much support, advice or guidance as you want.

 Landscape photography and shooting in unforgettable mountain locations